Catch the Oreo: An Augmented Reality Game

 Why this idea lands

-This is a clean example of “personalisation as entertainment”.
-It takes something people already have, their photos, and turns it into something people want to show, a personalised music video.
+This is a clean example of “personalisation as entertainment”, meaning it turns something people already have, their photos, into something people want to show, a personalised music video.

 • Low friction input.
 Your Facebook photos are already there.